onap/vnfrqts-requirements/docs/Chapter4.rst

 persist after VNF deletion so that the volume can be reused on another instance (e.g. during a failover activity).

-The scope of a volume module, when it exists, must be 1:1 with the VNF Module (base or add-on).
-A single volume module must create only the volumes needed by a single VNF module (base or add-on).
+* R-xxxxx The VNF **MUST** keep the scope of a volume module, when it exists, to be 1:1 with the VNF Module (base or add-on).
+* R-xxxxx The VNF **MUST** create only the volumes needed by a single VNF module (base or add-on) in a single volume module.

 These concepts will be described in more detail throughout the document.
 This overview is provided to set the stage and help clarify the concepts